What is barrel phishing?

 Phishing around the world

 Every modern business today is threatened by cyber attacks, including the theft of valuable and personal information or money.
-Hackers use several different types of phishing techniques to steal as much information as possible from organisations.
+Hackers use several different types of phishing techniques, including sophisticated phishing messages, to steal as much information as possible from organizations.

 Cybercriminals are now also using two-step scams to build trust with their victims.
 These attacks are known as double-barrel phishing or barrel phishing.
 Barrel phishing is one of the techniques that can lead to hackers gaining access to company information or systems through their employees.